-When interconnect model definitions occur within a .ibs file, their scope is “local”— they are known only within that .ibs file and no other.
+When Interconnect Model definitions occur within a .ibs file, their scope is “local”— they are known only within that .ibs file and no other.
 In addition, within that .ibs file, they override any interconnect package models defined using the [Package], [Pin], or [Define Package Model] keywords.

 Usage Rules for the .ict File: